-3.2.3 Robustness: within- and by-party analysis
+3.2.3 Robustness: within-party analysis and matching

 Analysis within party As highlighted above, candidates receiving legal entities' contributions in 1993 are not equally spread across parties.
-Hence, in order to further improve the comparability between candidates and make sure that political parties' fortunes do not violate our exclusion restriction, we perform the same analysis but restrict our sample of analysis to, first, the right-wing candidates (who benefited most from donations from legal entities before their prohibition), and, second, the Socialist candidates.
+Hence, in order to further improve the comparability between candidates and make sure that political parties' fortunes do not violate our exclusion restriction, we start by performing the above analysis restricting our sample to, first, the right-wing party candidates (who benefited most from donations from legal entities before their prohibition) and, second, the Socialist candidates - the other major party.
 Table 6 presents the results.
 As before, we obtain a positive and statistically significant effect of the instrumented change in spending on the change in vote share - a result that is particularly striking given the low number of observations.